The RealReal Inc. (REAL) Stock is looking to regain its victory

 Is Insider Trading a Real Thing?

-Wainwright Julie, the Chief Executive Officer at The RealReal Inc. (REAL) has sold 150,000 shares of firm on Nov 10 at a price of $15.72 against the total amount of $2.36 million.
-In another inside trade, Sahi Levesque Rati, President of The RealReal Inc. (NASDAQ:REAL) sold 1,250 shares of the firm on Oct 26 for a total worth of $17038.0 at a price of $13.63.
-An inside trade which took place on Oct 22, President of The RealReal Inc. Sahi Levesque Rati sold 1,250 shares of firm against total price of $15712.0 at the cost of $12.57 per share.
+Katz Arnon, the Chief Product and Technology O at The RealReal Inc. (REAL) has sold 4,066 shares of firm on Nov 23 at a price of $15.00 against the total amount of $60990.0.
+In another inside trade, Sahi Levesque Rati, President of The RealReal Inc. (NASDAQ:REAL) sold 3,902 shares of the firm on Nov 23 for a total worth of $57906.0 at a price of $14.84.
+An inside trade which took place on Nov 20, Chief Product and Technology O of The RealReal Inc. Katz Arnon sold 2,184 shares of firm against total price of $33395.0 at the cost of $15.29 per share.